pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 Perhaps the best way to learn Chatkit is to start building so I highly reccomend you follow along.
 Along the way, you'll learn best practices when using Chatkit with React.

-## Good to know

-Before diving into this walkthrough, it would be good to have a basic understanding of [React](https://reactjs.org/tutorial/tutorial.html)

 ## Steps

 There will be **12** steps in total.